top of page

 • Struggles with geometry or visualizing shapes.

-Example: Emma has difficulty understanding directions like "turn left" or "go right," often getting confused about which way to go.
+• Example: Emma has difficulty understanding directions like "turn left" or "go right," often getting confused about which way to go.

-10. Trouble Organizing Math Work:
+Trouble Organizing Math Work:

-Example: Michael has messy and disorganized math assignments with
+• Example: Michael has messy and disorganized math assignments with jumbled numbers and calculations that are hard to follow.

-11. Slow Math Processing Speed:
+A Slow Math Processing Speed:

 • Takes longer than peers to complete math assignments or tests, even when trying their best.

-Example: Alex takes much longer than his classmates to complete math tests, even though he studies and tries his best.
+• Example: Alex takes much longer than his classmates to complete math tests, even though he studies and tries his best.

-12. Inconsistent Math Skills:
+Inconsistent Math Skills:

 • Shows uneven math skills, excelling in some areas while struggling in others.

-Example: Jason performs well in arithmetic but struggles with understanding geometry concepts like angles and shapes.
+• Example: Jason performs well in arithmetic but struggles with understanding geometry concepts like angles and shapes.

-13. Avoidance of Math-related Activities:
+Avoidance of Math-related Activities:

 • Dislikes or avoids activities that involve math, like counting money or measuring.

-Example: Thomas avoids participating in math games or activities in class, often finding excuses to skip or delay them.
+• Example: Thomas avoids participating in math games or activities in class, often finding excuses to skip or delay them.

-These are just a few examples of the characteristics someone with SLD in Math might experience.
-It's important to remember that SLD in Math can vary from person to person, and individuals may experience a combination of these characteristics to differing degrees.
+remember that an SLD in Math can vary from person to person, and individuals may experience a combination of these characteristics to differing degrees.

 bottom of page